clarkmcc/remotenetstack/README.md

 ![](./assets/banner.png)

-RemoteNetstack provides utilities for running user-space network stacks where the data link layer implementation only needs to implement the [`io.Reader`](https://pkg.go.dev/io#Reader) and [`io.Writer`](https://pkg.go.dev/io#Writer) interfaces.
-This single abstraction allows for interesting functionality, like the ability to dial through an existing connection, and out of a user-space networking stack located on another physical machine, effectively acting as a remote network interface.
+RemoteNetstack provides utilities for running user-space network stacks using a data link layer implementation only needs to implement the [`io.Reader`](https://pkg.go.dev/io#Reader) and [`io.Writer`](https://pkg.go.dev/io#Writer) interfaces.
+This single abstraction allows for interesting functionality, like the ability to dial through an existing connection, and out of a userspace networking stack located on another physical machine, effectively acting as a remote network interface.

 ![](./assets/architecture-1.png)